What Do Hockey Scouts Look For?

 It doesn’t matter which position a player is in, scouts will be looking out for individuals who have a great perception of when they should take on defensive play.

 One way of doing this is by how players act without the puck.
-Some players will slowly move towards the action, while others will be predicting how the play will go, then work to move into a better place.
+Some players will slowly move towards the action, while others will predict how the play will go, then work to move into a better place.

 Players only have a few feet of space around them, which is why it’s so important to use this space as a defensive area.